 - Urad Dal or Skinned Whole Black Gram - Urad Dal is used in batter for that creamy, airy texture.
 Skinned whole or skinned split urad dal work

 - Rice Poha or Flattened Rice - Makes idlis softer

-- Cooked Rice: We forgot to add this while shooting this video, but this is another ingredient that produces really soft idlis
+- Cooked Rice: I forgot to add this while shooting this video, but this is another ingredient that produces really soft idlis

 - Methi Seeds or Fenugreek Seeds - Aids the fermentation process and adds to the taste too.
 A little goes a long way